-The single biggest marketing challenge affecting creative business owners (and a surprisingly simple solution)
+The single biggest marketing challenge affecting small business owners (and a surprisingly simple solution)

 If not, don’t worry – the following responses should make it pretty clear: